04 February 2020

 So how you should prepare yourself before submitting your project?
 If you are considering applying, listen carefully to some of the advice previous winners shared with us.
 For Liza Ambrossio is quite straight forward: “work, work and work!
 Study your own images carefully, choose the project that exudes most of your emotions, work on the edit and only then submit it”.
 Good images should be supported by meaningful words, an here's where the importance of text lies according to Yangkun Shi: “the project description is a key part to explain the information that sometimes photographs cannot provide”.
 Yet most importantly he adds that "finding things that you really care about is more relevant than shooting amazing pictures”.
 On the same page Nikita Teryoshin, who supports this thesis suggesting that you should only “work on topics you are really interested in.
 Trust your work and give it the right time”.

 Winning is never easy, and certainly, it comes as the union between dedication to your own work and a touch of luck, but if you are brave enough to earn your own fate several can be the positive influences on your photographic life.
 Mexican photographer Fernando Montiel Klint, the 3rd prize winner, is acknowledging how the recognition came in a very important moment of his career, after 3 years he started his series Dystopia.
 Winning the prize gave him “the possibility of having incredible visibility to places never before imagined, with the opportunity to reach a new audience.
 I was very happy with this award for the evolution that the work has had.
-It obtained reviews in magazines such as Wired and it has been a very positive year with exhibitions, reviews.
-The project has grown towards new paths after the award.”.
+It obtained reviews in magazines such as Wired and it has been a very positive year for exhibitions too.
+The project has grown towards new paths after the award”.
 While Nikita Teryoshin enjoyed “a sabbatical four-months away from editorial jobs to travel to Russia, Peru, Vietnam and the US and take really important pictures”.
 Moreover, the grant has also helped him to “produce a new series, which also was a huge step for my development”.

 © Yangkun Shi, from Retrotopia.
 PHmuseum 2019 Photography Grant 2nd Prize winner